Azure/azure-functions-redis-extension/README.md

       "Message":"set"
     }
     ```
-  - `Custom`: The trigger uses Json.NET serialization to map the message from the channel from the `string` value into a custom type.
+  - `Custom`: The trigger uses Json.NET serialization to map `string` value into the given custom type.

 #### Sample
 The following sample listens to the channel `pubsubTest`.